angary/angary.github.io/content/posts/unsw-course-review.md

 The challenges in this course are tougher than that of 1511, and if Andrew Taylor is in charge, prepare for an exam with questions that increase in difficulty exponentially.

+**Should I take this course or COMP2521 first?**

+Most computer science students probably take both courses in T2 simultaneously, though if you had to choose, take 2521 first as it is a prereq to many comp courses.

 **Recommended resources**
 - TODO

 ## COMP2521 - Data Structures and Algorithms
 *Big O, BST (Binary Search Trees), balanced BSTs, graphs & graph algos, hashing, heaps*

-**Overview**
+### Overview

-My favourite 1st year comp course (I would recommend taking this ASAP since a lot of comp courses have this as a pre req).
+My favourite 1st year comp course.
 The course begins off with a recap on linked lists, so you may benefit from just having done COMP1511 (though not necessarily).

 There were two big assignments, the first on binary trees, and the second on graphs (this may vary).